patcg/docs-and-reports/threat-model/readme.md

 1. The secret sharing scheme used to provide inputs to the aggregators must ensure privacy in the presence of the attacker.
 2. The aggregation protocol should provide robust analysis that it is in fact a differentially private function (see [section 3.
 Aggregation and Anonymization](#3-Aggregation-and-Anonymization).)
-3. Bogus inputs can be generated that encode “null” or “noop” shares, designed mask the total number of true inputs without compromising correctness.
+3. Bogus inputs can be generated that encode “null” or “noop” shares, which could be designed to mask the total number of true inputs without compromising correctness.

 ### 1.6 Coordinator Helper Party